sinclairtarget/git-who/README.md

 > _Who wrote this code?!_

-Unlike `git blame`, which can tell you who wrote a _line_ of code, `git-who` can help you identify the people responsible for entire components or subsystems in a codebase.
+Unlike `git blame`, which can tell you who wrote a _line_ of code, `git-who` is meant to help you identify the people responsible for entire components or subsystems in a codebase.
 You can think of `git-who` sort of like `git-blame` but for file trees rather than individual files.